A calm, thoughtful approach to a complex process.

 Some parents come here carrying a lot of unanswered questions.

-With that in mind, I also offer single, structured conversations designed for parents that can help bring coherence to what feels scattered.
-You can learn more about that offering by clicking here.
+With that in mind, I also offer the Family Clarity Sessions, designed to help bring coherence to what feels scattered.
+You can learn more about that offering here.

 This page is here to help you understand who this work is for, how families typically engage, and what kind of support we provide — so you can decide whether it feels like the right fit.